blacklabelops/volumerize/backends/GoogleDrive/README.md

-# Using Volumerize With Dropbox
+# Using Volumerize With Google Drive

-Volumerize can backup Docker volumes on Dropbox.
+Volumerize can backup Docker volumes on Google Drive.

 You have to perform the following steps:

-Login to you Dropbox account and create an app key.
+Login to Google developers console and create a service account.

-Read on how to create the app key on Dropbox: [Note on Dropbox Access](http://duplicity.nongnu.org/duplicity.1.html#toc12)
+Read on how to create the app key on Google directive: [Note on PyDrive](http://duplicity.nongnu.org/duplicity.1.html#sect22)

-The Dropbox App Creation Page: [Dropbox App Creation](https://www.dropbox.com/developers/apps/create)
+The Google developers console: [Google Developers Console](https://console.developers.google.com./)

-On the app page you need to generate the `Generated access token` for the environment variable `DPBX_ACCESS_TOKEN`.
+On the app page you need to generate the `OAuth client ID` and retrieve the `Client ID` and `Client Secret`.

 First we start our example container with some data to backup: